siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 Although downgrading is not supported, it can succeed for simple packages.
 The steps for a downgrade are now demonstrated on the package kmahjongg:

-Unstable sources are added to `/etc/apt/sources.list.d/debian.list` with a hash sign "#".
-The sources for Testing are added to `/etc/apt/sources.list.d/debian.list` and the further commands are executed:
+The sources of unstable are stored in
+`/etc/apt/sources.list.d/debian.list`
+with a hash sign "#" and add the sources for testing.
+After that, we execute the following commands:

 ~~~
 apt update